PaperSmithOrg/PaperSmith/README.md

 _A free and open-source writing application for authors_

 > [!CAUTION]
-> This project is in its early stages of developemnt and we consider it unstable.
+> This project is in its early stages of development and we consider it unstable.
 Use at your own risk.

 ## Main Contributors